k9w/instructions/rcs.md

 -r--r--r--  1 kevin  wheel  299 Jul  3 15:20 doas.conf,v
 ```

-There are two problems with this:
+There are two problems here:

 - ```doas.conf``` is now read-only, compared to the ```-rw-r--r--```
   permissions we had before we checked it into RCS.